Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 |

-Hurricane Creek Wilderness: Statistics Chart 85 Access is possible from all sides but it's not always easy.
-Parker Ridge Road (see: 42 Parker Ridge) borders the north and provides many access points including: (90 Hurricane Knob).
-Highway 123 on the east has fewer access options, Chancel Spur also on the east side (see: 84 Chancel to Sexton) has access near the southeast corner of the wilderness.
+Rock Creek: Statistics Chart 85 Access is possible from all sides but it's not always easy.
+Parker Ridge Road (see: 42 Parker Ridge) borders the north and provides many access points including at: (90 Hurricane Knob).
+Highway 123 on the east has a few access options (see: 204 Wheeler Cemetery), Chancel Spur also on the east side (see: 84 Chancel to Sexton) has access near the southeast corner of the wilderness.
 Our point of entry today is one of the few from the west side, and I can't really recommend it because of the private property here.
 Access options for Rock Creek are discussed in more detail at: (88 A Drive in the Country) and (95 Rock Creek and Ava Jane). |

 base map before fair use alterations is property of ArcGIS-licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 U.S. License